Charge Air Cooler CORE TYPES Guide

 - Can withstand very high temp and pressure.

-Very strong core, but depending on core configuration can have a lower cooling efficiency than OE and Northern Hybrid. (see con listed above)
+Very strong core, but depending on core configuration can have a lower cooling efficiency than OEM and Northern Hybrid. (see con listed above)

 |Low warranty returns||Lack of aerodynamics|